DMASCoreDeclan/tic-tac-toe-js/README.md

 This took a really long time to figure out because the error was caused by the deployment being out of sync with the code.
 Git showed that the code I used had been commited to Git, but when I inspected the code in the browser, the code was a previous version of the code.
 I rebuilt the deployment and the code updated in the browser and worked as expected.

-#### toggling between One Player and Two Player broke the game in that after the first game, the cells could not be clicked
+#### Toggling between One Player and Two Player broke the game in that after the first game, the cells could not be clicked

 It took >10 hours to figure out that the previously applied eventListeners to handleClickComputer and handleClickPlayerVsPlayer had to be removed before the altenative handleClick was applied.